 The Rose Revolution

 For a decade after the Abkhazia disaster, Georgia oscillated between periods of relative peace and security and terrible crime waves, gang warfare, infrastructure collapse and rampant corruption.
-Georgians eventually lost faith in Shevardnadze and flawed parliamentary elections in 2003 were the focus for a mass protest movement that turned into a bloodless coup, named the Rose Revolution after the flowers carried by demonstrators.
+Georgians eventually lost faith in President Shevardnadze and flawed parliamentary elections in 2003 were the focus for a mass protest movement that turned into a bloodless coup, named the Rose Revolution after the flowers carried by demonstrators.
 Led by Mikheil 'Misha' Saakashvili, a US-educated lawyer heading the opposition United National Movement (UNM), protestors invaded the parliament building in Tbilisi on 22 November, and Shevardnadze resigned the next morning.

 The 36-year-old Saakashvili won presidential elections in January 2004 by a landslide, appointed a team of young, outward-looking ministers and set about modernising the country, slashing taxes, regulations and bureaucracy, and launching 'zero-tolerance' campaigns against crime and corruption.
 Within months, the entire notoriously corrupt traffic police force was sacked and replaced with better paid, better trained, unbribeable officers.
 Within a few years crime almost disappeared and Georgia was one of the safest countries on the planet.
-Foreign aid and investment helped the economy, roads and railways were improved and electricity shortages ended.
+Foreign aid and investment helped the economy, roads and railways were improved, and endemic electricity shortages ended.

 But industry had died a death in the 1990s, and levels of poverty and unemployment stayed high.
 In response to growing protests, Saakashvili called a snap presidential election for January 2008, and won it with 53% of the vote.